You are here

 • Consortium Districts.
 Refers to all of the districts, i.e., the authorizing and partnering districts, that are parties to the consortium agreement.

-1. The student remains a student in the resident/partnering district and the resident/partnering district is responsible for reporting ALL of their data.
+1. The student remains a student in the partnering district and the partnering district is responsible for reporting ALL of their data.

-2. Typically, the partnering districts place the student under the charter school’s school code, which is created by the authorizing district.
+2. Typically, the partnering districts place the student under the charter school’s school code, within their own Student Information System (SIS).
+An iteration of the authorizing district’s school code will be assigned to each of their partnering districts.

-3. The authorizing district shares with partnering districts the courses, teacher information for WISEstaff, student attendance, administered assessments, and grades, but the resident/partnering district must enter this information into the SIS.
+3. The authorizing district shares with partnering districts all necessary data elements including the courses, student attendance, administered assessments, and grades, but the partnering district must enter this information into the SIS.

 Enrollment Considerations

 The charter school must carry out its own enrollment process, in which you have an open application process, a lottery and/or acceptance date, and the creation of a waitlist if need be.
-Once students are accepted, you can begin enrolling them.
+Once students are accepted into the charter school, enrollment can begin.
 Refer to the WRCCS enrollment guidance for more information.

 Students who live in the authorizing district Students who open enroll into the authorizing district Students who live in the partnering districts